-Before becoming president, Amato served as HBO program executive and executive producer on 2008’s multiple Emmy®-winning film Recount, starring Oscar® winner Kevin Spacey and Oscar® nominee Tom Wilkinson.
-Recount garnered 3 Emmy® Awards including Best Made for Television movie, which resulted in an Emmy® for Amato as Executive Producer.
+Before becoming president, Amato served as HBO program executive and executive producer on 2008’s multiple Emmy-winning film Recount.
+Recount garnered 3 Emmy Awards including Best Made for Television movie, which resulted in an Emmy for Amato as Executive Producer.
 The film began Amato’s association with director Jay Roach and writer Danny Strong who would later repeat their creative collaboration on Game Change.

-Amato joined HBO in March 2007 as senior vice president, HBO Films, continuing his long relationship with the network which began in 1997 in New York when he produced Charles Dutton’s directorial debut First Time Felon, starring Omar Epps and Delroy Lindo, and continued when he executive produced Iron Jawed Angels, starring Academy Award® winners Hilary Swank and Anjelica Huston in 2004.
+Amato joined HBO in March 2007 as senior vice president, HBO Films, continuing his long relationship with the network which began in 1997 in New York when he produced Charles Dutton’s directorial debut First Time Felon, starring Omar Epps and Delroy Lindo; and executive produced Iron Jawed Angels, starring Academy Award® winners Hilary Swank and Anjelica Huston in 2004.
 Amato appeared on the fourth season of the HBO series Project Greenlight.

 Earlier, Amato was Story Editor for Robert De Niro’s newly formed Tribeca Productions in New York where he worked on such films as Michael Apted’s Thunderheart and Irwin Winkler’s Night in the City.
 Amato began his film career in New York as a story analyst for various independent producers and studios.

 Prior to his career in the film industry, Amato was a musician and actor, performing at such renowned downtown venues as CBGB’s and La Mama Experimental Theatre in New York City.
 He is a member of the Producers Guild of America and a graduate of Columbia College in Chicago, where he was awarded an honorary doctorate in 2015.